ranjanrai12/angular-prep/src/app/theory/javascript/theory.md

   if (typeof this !== 'function') {
     throw new Error('Please provide the function');
   }
-  context.func = this;
+  // In JavaScript, when a method is called, this refers to the object before the dot (greet in this case). context.func = this;
   context.func(...rest); // spread operator which converts arr into indivial arguments };